 3. ILTWYP.COM: What is something about women’s rugby that is misunderstood by the average person?

 Dr. McCoy: Other than the obvious fear of injury, I would guess it’s the fear of the sport’s DIVERSITY.
 Rugby has a position for every size, shape, and athletic ability.
 Like soccer, it is a sport that depends on player decisions, not necessarily coaching decisions, which is unlike most “American” based sports.
 Unlike other sports, ANYONE can score, which I have found most appealing to the next generation’s youth (who feel constantly micro managed!).
 Many Americans that play rugby have a parent from a rugby playing nation, which means that one gets to play with folks who might have grown up watching the game, which brings new cultures into play here in the US.
 Lastly, rugby attracts athletes who APPRECIATE Diversity, which makes for a very eclectic and interesting community!

-4. ILTWYP.COM: What will having rugby in the Olympics this year mean to the sport?
+4. ILTWYP.COM: What Did having rugby in the Olympics mean to the sport?